 One of the initial steps a utility can take to launch a fruitful, risk-based security strategy is to do a complete organizational review.
 This would include building a cybersecurity plan intend to recognize critical resources and the risk they would cause whenever compromised or lost.

 With this data, utility companies become aware of the extent of the risk for delivery of services and can be better ready for it.
-With a better understanding of risk tolerance, these organizations can focus on cybersecurity protection exercises, empowering utility leaders to settle on more advanced choices about expenditures on cybersecurity for utilities.
+With a better understanding of risk tolerance, these organizations can focus on cloud cybersecurity protection exercises, empowering utility leaders to settle on more advanced choices about expenditures on cybersecurity for utilities.

 Pervasive Security Architecture